 We see accessibility as contextual, varied and dynamic and something that concerns everyone that interacts with the McClure Gallery.
-We want to make our programming is as accessible as possible, so please be in touch if you have accessibility needs not already covered.
+We want to make our programming as accessible as possible, so please be in touch if you have accessibility needs not already covered.
 We are happy to discuss and work with you to provide an alternative.

 - The McClure Gallery is located on the ground floor of The Visual Arts Centre, located on Victoria Avenue in the Westmount neighborhood of Montreal.
 There is a ramp to enter the gallery, or you may use the stairs (there is one stair).
-The front door has a slop (light inclination).
+The front door has a slope (light inclination).
 There is an automatic door opener.
 There is one glass door to get into the gallery.
 A staff member can assist you with the door.

 - The McClure Gallery is located 650m from the Vendome metro and commuter train station, as well as near the 24, 63, 104, and 138 bus routes.
-Vendome metro and commuter train station has a elevator.
+Vendome metro and commuter train station has an elevator.
 The STM offers Paratransit service on demand.
 For information on schedules and fares please consult www.stm.info.

 - There is paid on-street parking in the surrounding area.
 Parking can be quite difficult, especially in the winter.
 There is no designated accessible parking spot located near the gallery.